CqZeng2333/Legends-of-Valor/src/readme.txt

 ==========================================================
 LegendsOfValor is the main body of the game.
 It has RolePlayingGame as base class.
 HeroMonsterFight is a class for fight between a hero and a monster.
-It also has a detectStatus class to detect status for actions, i.e. detect monsters around hero, detect whether a location is teleportable for a hero, detect win or lose of the game, etc.
+It also has a detectStatus class to detect status of different types of actions, i.e. detect monsters around hero, detect whether a location is teleportable for a hero, detect win or lose of the game, etc.

+Help files:
+The help files with data are located at Legends_Monsters_and_Heros folder.

 Compile and Run:
 The Main.java is the entrance to run the game.